 and the Jackson Township seat, currently held by now retired long-time

 Duneland teacher Tom Schnabel, will be up for grabs on Tuesday, November 3.

 2020 Indiana Candidate Guide, registered voters over the age of 21 who have

 resided in the Duneland School district for at least one year are eligible

 to run for the Duneland School Board.
-Teachers and noncertified employees of
+Current teachers and noncertified

-the Duneland School Corporation and those serving actively in the military
+employees of the Duneland School Corporation and those serving actively in

 To run for a school

 board seat, interested citizens must file two forms: a CAN-12, statement of